Heal Young Massage · Varsity Lakes, Gold Coast

 Continuous reassessment throughout treatment

-Assessment doesn't stop when treatment begins.
+Assessment doesn’t stop when treatment begins.
 Hill reassesses multiple times within every session — checking whether a restriction has released, whether movement has changed, and whether the treatment needs to be redirected.
-This is not a standard massage sequence.
-Each session is responsive to what's happening in real time.
+Each session is responsive to what’s happening in real time, not a standard sequence applied from memory.

 Task-specific and sport-specific screening

-This is what movement screening reveals: not right or wrong, but what your body is doing, what's possible, and where restriction may be forcing you into strategies that eventually cause pain — even after 40 years of expertise.
+This is what movement screening reveals: not right or wrong, but what your body is doing, what’s possible, and where restriction may be contributing to patterns that accumulate over time — even after 40 years of expertise.

 Directional and specific